imabadparent/dysnomia/README.md

 things can still be done.
 I hope to reach full coverage in the future, but I make no guarantees.

+## Name
+Dysnomia is the daughter of Eris, Greek goddess of discord, and I liked the idea of keeping the theme of mythology-inspired names.
+I was also struggling to find a name for the project, and dysnomia also happens to mean the inability to recall names, which also fit pretty well.

 ## License
 This project is licensed under the MIT-0, also known as the MIT-No Attribution license.
 The full license text can be found at LICENSE.md.
 My intention with this is to generally